-This may be a little off topic for fall but with most of the southern part and other parts of our country experiencing cooler weather, I think this topic is at least somewhat appropriate.
+It’s wintertime in our country and other parts of the world.
 So bear with me.
 I think there is a conspiracy by stores to brainwash us.
 Allow me to explain.

 Suddenly you realize that your mind is racing with fantasies of lying in your recliner, bed, or couch with one luxuriously soft, thick, warm covering over your full body’s length.
-Your warm pet , dog or cat, sleeping on or near you, sharing their warmth.
-The blanket tucked in such a way that no cold air can find one inch of your body where it could induce shivering.
+Your pet, dog or cat, sleeping on or near you with its body warming your legs or chest.
+A blanket tucked in such a way that no cold air can find one inch of your body where it could induce shivering.

 What is it about soft, warm, and fuzzy blankets that makes you want more blankets; or pets, for that matter, to snuggle up beside you or keep your lap warm?
 Is it an association to a memory or memories from your childhood?
 Perhaps it’s from the genetic memory encoded on our DNA from an ancient ancestor to prepare for the icy conditions of winter that floods your very being when the first blast of cold air hits you?

 Often I have to fight that urge when winter’s chill begins.
-But I stop and think of the thinner blankets I have at home to cover my good quilt on my bed or comforter so the cat can walk across my bed with out messing up the good covers.
-There are about three of those to match the colors of the bed coverlets.
+But I stop and think.
+The thin blankets I have at home to cover my good quilt or spread on my bed or comforter so the cat can walk across my bed with out messing up the good covers.
+There are about three of those to match the colors of the bed coverings.

 Then there are some thin ones I rotate between red at Christmas time and brown or blue during the rest of the year for protecting the backs of the couch and love seat where my cat has found a favorite place to sleep.
 So these are not just for my comfort.